For instance, pick up a newspaper in the morning, and you may read about how eggs are good for you.

 If we look at plant foods, then many contain anti-nutrients.
 These compounds help protect the plant by discouraging pests and insects from eating it (10).

 Additionally, anti-nutrients can cause a variety of harm to our body.
 But the key point is that the dose makes the poison.

 A side of spinach or kale with your meal?
 No problem at all.
-On the other hand, the trend for pulverizing a few pounds of raw green vegetables every day is asking for trouble.
+On the other hand, the trend for pulverizing a few pounds of raw green vegetables every day might not be the best option.

 Mistake 4.
 Not Prioritizing Real, Whole Foods

 This acronym stands for ‘If It Fits Your Macros,’ and the general idea is that the most important part of a diet is the macronutrient ratio and calories you consume.

 For carefully controlled weight loss or muscle gain, this is likely true if people stick to it (in the short-term at least).
 However, it is not a healthy way to think about nutrition.

 Some people following IIFYM plans do emphasize high-quality, nutritious foods, and they just like to be precise with counting calories.
 That’s no problem.

 But others use this idea of IIFYM to eat anything they want, as long as it ‘fits their macros.’
 Again, for weight purposes, this may well work (in the short-term), but over the long-term, it’s putting people’s health at risk.

 Foods such as sugar, refined carbohydrates, and industrial vegetable oils have links to a wide range of chronic diseases, and they don’t belong in a healthy diet — whether they fit someone’s macros or not (13, 14, 15).